AqilaRifti/PermitGuard/docs/demo.md

 ---

 ### Closing (85-90s)
 > "Your wallet, your permissions, your control.
-MetaMask Permissions Dashboard."
+PermitGuard."

 **Action:** Show the clean dashboard with remaining safe permissions.